 We aim to correct straightforward errors as soon as possible.
 This will usually be within 24 hours of receiving a notification.
 Where appropriate corrections will clearly state the error, how and when it was corrected will appear at the bottom of the relevant article.
 Significant corrections are pinned for 24 hours to the top of our Facebook and Twitter profiles.

 If you spot an error, please contact us at firstname.lastname@example.org

-However, if you have a complaint that you feel might be a breach of press standards, then the following details will help you make an official complaint.
+However, if you have a complaint that you feel might be a breach of press standards, then the following details will help you make a complaint.

 We can look into complaints about items we have published which are in our control.
 We are regulated by IMPRESS, the independent monitor for the press, and adhere to their Standards Code.
 The 5Pillars Complaints Editor can only deal with complaints which relate to an alleged breach of the standards set out in this code.
 So before submitting a complaint, you should take steps to understand whether the code has been breached.

 Please note that we can only deal with your complaint if you are: